Facelift surgery: separating fact from fiction

 What facelift surgery genuinely cannot do

 Similarly, a facelift addresses the lower two-thirds of the face.
-Brow descent, forehead lines and upper eyelid laxity may require complementary procedures — brow lift, blepharoplasty or a combination — for a balanced result.
+Brow descent, forehead lines and upper eyelid laxity may require complementary procedures, such as a brow lift, blepharoplasty or a combination of both, for a balanced result.
 The consultation process at Hillser Clinic is designed precisely to identify which combination of interventions, if any, will best serve each individual patient's goals.
+For patients also considering nasal refinement as part of a broader facial approach, our guide to rhinoplasty from consultation to recovery covers what to expect.

 Is a facelift the right choice for you?